How it works

-If you're looking for a good museum in New Orleans, we recommend New Orleans Historic Voodoo Museum, New Orleans Museum of Art, and Mardi Gras World.
-If you prefer to be outside, you can give yourself a walking tour and see some of New Orleans's most popular historical attractions including Saint Louis Cemetery Number One, St. Claude Avenue Bridge, or Saint Louis Cemetery Number 2 and monuments like New Orleans Mint, Bienville monument, or Louis Armstrong Statue.
+If you're looking for a good museum in New Orleans, we recommend New Orleans Historic Voodoo Museum, New Orleans Museum of Art, and The National WWII Museum.
+If you prefer to be outside, you can give yourself a walking tour and see some of New Orleans's most popular historical attractions including Saint Louis Cemetery Number One, St. Claude Avenue Bridge, or Saint Louis Cemetery Number 2 and monuments like Pikachu statue, Bienville monument, or Louis Armstrong Statue.
 Lastly, you can enjoy the local ruin of Spanish Fort, Ruins, or Tar Kiln.